jasonwalsh/terraform-aws-mongodb-vault/README.md

 HashiCorp Vault is software for managing secrets and protecting sensitive data.
 To learn more about Vault, visit the official [documentation](https://www.vaultproject.io/docs/).

-### Prerequisites

-This repository uses the verified AWS Vault [module](https://registry.terraform.io/modules/hashicorp/vault/aws) from the Terraform module registry.
-The source module is responsible for creating a Vault cluster and a [Consul](https://www.consul.io/) cluster.
-The Vault cluster requires Consul because the Vault servers are configured to use Consul as a [storage](https://www.vaultproject.io/docs/configuration/storage/index.html) backend.
-Consul also provides other useful features such as service discovery, health checks, key/value storage, and much more.

-To learn more about the cluster topology, visit the official [documentation](https://github.com/hashicorp/terraform-aws-vault).

 **Note:** Before running any Terraform commands, ensure that the following environment variables are assigned:

 | Name | Description |